RobinRamdin13/coding-assignments/Fibonacci/README.md

 # Executing fibonacci.py
 To run the main file run the following command within your terminal `python fibonacci.py`.
 Following which the program will wait for a user input for the desired n th index of the Fibonacci Sequence.
+The program will then return the nth term of from the Fibonacci Sequence.